puppetlabs/puppetlabs-apache/README.md

 }
 ```

-It is also possible to configure more than one IP address per virtual host by using an array of IP addresses for the [`ip`][] parameter:
+You can also configure more than one IP address per virtual host by using an array of IP addresses for the [`ip`][] parameter:

 ``` puppet
 apache::vhost { 'ip.example.com':